kserderc/d2kg/README.md

 ## A Knowledge Graph representation for the Greek Programme Diavgeia

-The applicability of the developed d2kg ontology can be demonstrated via the deployment of Knowledge Graphs to visualize actual government decisions and acts.
+The applicability of the developed d2kg ontology can be demonstrated via Knowledge Graphs to visualize actual government decisions and acts.
 The developed ontology allows to produce data visualization via a Semantic Graph Database which is compliant with W3C Standards.
 The Diavgeia typical reference document, derived from the newly developed ontology, can be visualized in the form of a Knowledge Graph via Ontotext GraphDB.

 ![Fig 6 1_](https://user-images.githubusercontent.com/62211813/173235420-c544d290-36e4-48c0-bc17-5201bd76eb63.png)

-We can identify all core elements of this sample decision in focus.
-We can identify:
+We can identify all core elements of this sample decision in focus:

 - the corresponding decision IUN:  ́6ΤΚΕ46ΜΤΛΡ-ΙΓΕ ́;

 - the decision Type: ’Appointment’;